Rosen Professional Internships

 How can I get a job if I have no experience?

 Many employers are willing to hire students will little to no previous experience.
 However, it is important to make a professional impression with your resume and interview.
 Schedule a time to meet with an Internship Instructor to discuss your options, review your resume and begin planning for securing an internship.
 Additionally, we recommend that you begin building your work experience with on campus and community involvement.
-Please schedule an appointment with Career Development Coordinator Sheila Vargas to develop a resume or revise a current resume.
+Please schedule an appointment with Career Development Coordinator Sheila Perez to develop a resume or revise a current resume.
 If you have no experience taking advantage of volunteer opportunities and attending workshops will assist in building your resume.

 Can my previous work experience count as an internship?